Last updated 23 mars 2023- Average reading time: over 10 minutes

-These differences in funding are linked to how the system is organized: in general,
+These differences in funding are linked to how the system is organized:

-- financing through taxes corresponds to a state-run organization,
+- Financing through taxes corresponds to a state-run organization,

-It is an example of the principle of subsidiarity, and therefore under the jurisdiction of national governments.
+It is an example of the principle of subsidiarity and, therefore, under the jurisdiction of national governments.

-It gives the holder the right to access healthcare during a temporary stay in another EU country, the U.K., Norway, Iceland, Liechtenstein or Switzerland.).
+It gives the holder the right to access healthcare temporarily in another EU country, the UK, Norway, Iceland, Liechtenstein, or Switzerland.).